p3palazzo/comparative-histories/citations.md

-"In actual operation, vernacular architecture is a kind of architectural study with a strong orientation toward historical explanation and as such is both similar to and different from two close relatives-architectural history and the new social history.
+"In actual operation, vernacular architecture is a kind of architectural study with a strong orientation toward historical explanation and as such is both similar to and different from two close relatives---architectural history and the new social history.
 Yet we commonly distance vernacular architecture from traditional architectural history out of a belief that architectural historians are concerned only with the object or the "piece" of architecture rather than with history